The other day someone asked me what caused me the most stress when I first became a stepmom.

 Now, no matter what is going on in our co-parenting world, we always put on a happy face and be there for the kids.
 In fact, we often stand together in the lobby.

-Since I know many of you are smack dab in the middle of the hockey season too, I thought I'd share a few tips for those of you who are still trying to navigate your way through the challenges that come with co-parenting when your step kids are in competitive sports.
+Since I know many of you are kicking off the hockey season, today I thought I'd share a few tips for those of you who are still trying to navigate your way through the challenges that come with co-parenting when your step kids are in competitive sports.

 1. STAND NEAR THE EX